chicago-law/namespot/README.md

 ## Using Namespot

+### Rooms
 You'll probably want to make rooms first.
 Go to Rooms from the menu and create/edit them from there.
+A "room" is basically just a grid of coordinates laid out over a rectangle.
+A "table" is just a line with start and end coordinates, and optionally a middle coordinate for it to bend towards.
+A table will then distribute its seats evenly along its line.
+That's pretty much it.

+### Class and Student Data
-For names and classes, it's up to you to populate your database.
-We have our Namespot instance dispatching nightly Jobs to grab data from our university's database with [Guzzle](https://github.com/guzzle/guzzle).
+For all the data related to classes and students, it's up to you to populate your database.
+We have our own Namespot instance dispatching nightly Jobs to grab data from our university's database with [Guzzle](https://github.com/guzzle/guzzle).
 For inspiration for your own jobs, feel free to checkout ours in ```apps\Jobs```.
-A planned feature for the future is the ability to import a CSV and get your data into the app that way.

-## Some Helpful Links
-Sometimes when starting a new Laravel project you might have some issues with permissions writing to the log file.
-I found this thread to be helpful: https://laracasts.com/discuss/channels/general-discussion/laravel-framework-file-permission-security/replies/163407.

-For issues with dispatching emails, check https://github.com/swiftmailer/swiftmailer/issues/544.
+You can also import CSV spreadsheets into Namespot to bring in new or updated data.
+See the Import/Export Data page for more information.